 Primary Extended Hours

-The primary extended care program at Preshil aims to provide children with quality out of school hours care which is complementary to the educational philosophy at Preshil.
-It is located on the Primary Campus, Arlington and operates between the hours of 3.30pm and 6pm Monday to Friday.
+The primary extended care program at Preshil provides children with quality out of school hours care which is complementary to the educational philosophy at Preshil.
+The programme is focused around sports, cooking, art and craft activities as well as structured ‘free-time’ after a busy day at school.

 Transition To Year 7